At87668/MoAnimation/README.md

 - This a Fork for Mo' Bends
 - `Please note: We do not provide support for versions of Minecraft other than 1.16.5!`
+- If you are interested in this project, welcome to join us and develop it together.
 <!--
 [![Bilibili Icon](https://www.bilibili.com/favicon.ico)](https://space.bilibili.com/1098279072)
 [![Bilibili Home Page](https://img.shields.io/badge/-SUBSCRIBE%20ME-blue.svg?style=flat-square)](https://space.bilibili.com/1098279072)